 FinCEN Form 114 is a requirement for all US Citizens with foreign bank accounts, and failure to file this form may result in stiff penalties, including punitive financial fees and criminal prosecution.

 Many US Expats are asking how the United States government will know if certain foreign financial assets aren’t being reported.
 The answer is: In response to FATCA guidelines that have been developing over the course of the previous four years, the United States has entered into information sharing agreements with 39 countries and is in the final stages of finalizing information sharing agreements with 62 more.

 Through these information sharing agreements, participating Foreign Financial Institutions (FFIs) are required to report certain details on accounts held by US Citizens.
 Participating FFIs have already registered with the United States and are now scheduled to share foreign bank account information including: Name(s) on each bank account; Social Security Numbers or TINs (Tax Identification Numbers) of the account holders; account numbers; balances (both high balance and end of year balance); and any gross dividends, interest payments, or any other financial credits applied to each foreign financial account.

 FinCEN Form 114 can only be filed online; it has nothing to do with your US expat tax return.
 If you have been granted a filing extension by the IRS for your US expat tax return, this filing extension does not extend to FinCEN Form 114.
 You may not request an extension for filing FinCEN Form 114.
-FinCEN Form 114must be filed online with the United States Department of Treasury on or before June 30 of the following year.
+FinCEN 114 (FBAR) is due April 15th, but is extended until Oct 15 automatically.